 Background information

 • Save the data that is written in a sandbox instance.
-Read and write operations performed within sandbox instances do not affect source databases.
+Read and write operations performed on sandbox instances do not affect source databases.
 To save the data that is written to a sandbox instance, you can migrate the data from the sandbox instance to an ApsaraDB RDS for MySQL instance.

 • Accelerate restoration.
-Compared with the regular restoration methods provided by DBS, the DBS sandbox feature accelerates the restoration of backup sets.
-You can use the DBS sandbox instance feature to create a sandbox instance for emergency disaster recovery and then migrate the tables or databases in the sandbox instance to an ApsaraDB RDS for MySQL instance.
+Compared with the regular restoration methods provided by DBS, the sandbox feature accelerates the restoration of backup sets.
+You can use the sandbox instance feature to create a sandbox instance for emergency disaster recovery and then migrate the tables or databases in the sandbox instance to an ApsaraDB RDS for MySQL instance.

 Prerequisites